seeincodes/ontrack/README.md

 We want to help keep you and your friends motivated in achieving your goals.
 The platform is user-friendly and backed by the DeFi staking protocol.
 Our aim is to empower you to take control of your accomplishments while having the support and inspiration from your buddies.

 ## How does it work
-You decide on the commitment you want to make, how often you want to take the steps towards it, invite your buddies and keep on delivering on your promises
+You decide on the commitment you want to make, how often you want to take the steps towards it, invite your buddies and keep on delivering on your promises.
+Each participant stakes money and it is stored in a vault.
 ### A cherry on top:
 Your money is working for you while you are working towards your goals.
-The amount staked by all parties goes into a liquidity pool and at the end of the challenge, winners get a yielded amount.
+The amount staked by all parties goes into a liquidity pool and at the end of the challenge, winners (not quiters) get a yielded amount.

 ## Ecosystem Bounties & Sponsor Prizes

 #### Push Protocol
 **Push Protocol** is the communication protocol of web3.
-Push protocol enables cross-chain notifications and messaging for dapps, wallets, and services tied to wallet addresses in an open, gasless, and platform-agnostic fashion.
 We used Push protocol to enable cross-chain notifications and messaging about the milestones achieved

 #### Polygon
 Polygon is the leading platform for Ethereum scaling and infrastructure development.